RetricSu/chatGPT-auto-speech/README.md

 ### 2. Convert chatGPT response text into speech

 auto convert the response text from chatGPT into speech.

+### 3. simple code

+no additional npm denpendencies, use pure web api.

 ## How to install